- September 7, 2018

 Your website needs to clearly convey the messages of your brand and having a site that is overly crowded distracts from that.
-The brain looks for patterns and a correctly built site will guide the eyes toward what you want them to see and do.
+The brain looks for patterns, and a site that is built correctly will guide the eyes toward what you want them to see and do.
 If you want your potential customer to call your business, tell them what makes you different and then make it easy for them to contact you.

 4. Are you using a site builder like Squarespace, Wix, or GoDaddy?

-They are easy to get started with but can be overly restrictive in what changes you are allowed to make.
-Many times, templated website builders will not let you make design changes – this could leave your site looking boring, unimaginative, and dated.
-Also, it’s worth noting, that if you decide to leave or change hosting your website and content may not be transferable.
+These site builders are easy to get started with but can be overly restrictive in what changes you are allowed to make.
+Many times, templated website builders will not let you make design changes, which could leave your site looking boring, unimaginative, and dated.
+Also, it’s worth noting, that if you decide to leave or change hosting, your website and content may not be transferable.